ZEN-universe/ZEN-garden/docs/files/contributing_and_support/contributing.rst

 To run the test and also get the coverage report, we use the pipeline settings of the configuration.
 Add another Python configuration and use the following settings:

+- Add a new configuration "Python tests/pytest"
-- Change "Script Path" to "Module name" and set it to "coverage"
+- Change "script" to "module" and set it to "run_test"
-- Set the "Parameters" to ``report -m``
-- Set the python interpreter to the Conda environment that was used to install the requirements and also has the package installed. *Important*: This setup will only work for Conda environments that were also declared as such in PyCharm; if you set the path to the Python executable yourself, you should create a new proper PyCharm interpreter.
+- Set the python interpreter to the Conda environment that was used to install the requirements and also has the package installed. **Important**: This setup will only work for Conda environments that were also declared as such in PyCharm; if you set the path to the Python executable yourself, you should create a new proper PyCharm interpreter.
-- Set the "Working directory" to the base directory of the repo.
+- Set the "Working directory" to the directory ``tests/testcases`` of the repo.
-- Click on "Modify options", go to the section "Before launch", and select "Add run before launch" where you can now add the "Run Tests" configuration from above.

 In the end, your configuration to run the coverage should look similar to this: